wallandall/ataqueduplo/README.md

 ## Config

-To ensure this application runs correctly, ensure the following configuration is added

-### DB Config

-Ensure the following file is created: `config/default.json` the file requires the following configuration:
+To ensure this application runs correctly, ensure the following file is added to the project with the below configuration : `config/default.json` the file requires the following configuration:
-`{ "mongoURI": "YOUR_CONNECTION_STRING }`
+`{ "mongoURI": "YOUR_CONNECTION_STRING , "jwtSecret": "YOU_JWT_TOKEN" }`